Displays light up holiday skies

 Josh and Melissa Sickinger wanted to infuse some spirit back into the holidays while keeping families safe from the pandemic, so they erected the drive-thru display of Christmas lights on the family farm.

 It has been such a draw that the display, at 17904 Grant St. in Lowell, is back for a third season.
-It opened Friday and runs through Dec.
+It opened the day after Thanksgiving and runs through Dec.
 30.

 "This event has become a holiday tradition for many families that started during the COVID-19 shutdown in 2020 and has created a fun way for guests to celebrate the holidays from the warmth of their vehicle," Melissa Sickinger said.